-It is for that reason that I will never ever take for granted the view of the Opera House every time I land in Sydney.
-Or the atmosphere of the locals clapping along to a Tango show in Buenos Aires’ oldest district.
+It is for that reason that I will never ever take for granted the view of the Opera House every time I land in Sydney on a Oceania Cruise, or the atmosphere of the locals clapping along to a Tango show in Buenos Aires’ oldest district.
 And the biggest privilege of all is that nothing and nobody can ever take away your memories.

 As for what's in store for the future?
 Most certainly more of the above, starting with a trip to Santiago, Chile to get 2017 off to a good start.
 A brand new fresh destination waiting to be delved into.
 Spanish skills at the ready.

 My long-term question is, of course: will I come to a time when I decide to give up this lifestyle?
 I know that I will always travel in some capacity.
 My circumstances and desires may one day change, but for now I shall keep on indulging my insatiable travel bug.
 Trouble is, as a wise traveller once quoted: “You will never be completely at home again, because part of your heart will always be elsewhere.
 That is the price you pay for the richness of knowing people in more than one place.”
 I concur!

 Only just stumbled across Gillian’s Diary of a Tour Ambassador series?
 Read the first post here.